SEPM-2022/CleverBirds/README.md

 > :white_check_mark:Passwords stored as hash are irreversible to plaintext (one way hash).
 > :white_check_mark:With a given hash, attackers cannot guess the plaintext.

-<h3>C10:  Handle All Errors and Exceptions</h3>

-Exception handling is a programming concept that allows an application to respond to different error states (like network down, or database connection failed, etc) in various ways.
-Handling exceptions and errors correctly is critical to making your code reliable and secure.
-The try block lets you test a block of code for errors.
-The except block lets you handle the error.

 ## 13. Testing